 Aphid and Virus Colonies and Treatments

-Five clonal colonies of pea aphid, Acyrthosiphon pisum, were established from individual apterous reproductive aphids field-collected from pea, vetch, clover, or alfalfa near Moscow ID (46.7325° N, 116.9992° W, 786 m.a.s.l.) or near McMinnville OR (45.2108° N, 123.1945° W, 40 m.a.s.l.) in 2017.
-The aphid genotypes were as follows: Two collected from alfalfa and exhibiting better performance on alfalfa, AL-PK-ID and AL-GN-OR, hereafter referred to as “alfalfa” biotypes, two collected from pea, PA-GN-ID and PA-GN-OR and one collected from clover, CL-PK-OR and exhibiting better performance on pea, hereafter referred to as “pea” biotypes.
-Clones with designation PK are pink and those with designation GN are green; clones with designation OR were collected in Oregon those with designation ID were collected in Idaho.
-These colonies were maintained in a greenhouse at the Manis Entomological Laboratory at the University of Idaho in individual 60- by 60- by 60-cm mesh tents (BugDorm 2120F; BioQuip, Rancho Dominguez, CA) under the following environmental conditions: 20 ± 2°C, photoperiod of 18:6 (L:D) h, and 50% RH.
-Colonies were reared on potted fava bean plants (Vicia faba L.), a universal host for pea aphid (Peccoud et al., 2014) for at least 20 generations prior to use in experiments.
-It was confirmed that colonies were genetically separate using 12 autosomal microsatellite loci [described in Eigenbrode et al. (2016)].
+We established five clonal colonies of pea aphid, Acyrthosiphon pisum, from apterous reproductive aphids.
+We collected these aphids from pea, vetch, clover, or alfalfa fields near Moscow ID (46.7325° N, 116.9992° W, 786 m.a.s.l.) or near McMinnville OR (45.2108° N, 123.1945° W, 40 m.a.s.l.) in 2017.
+Two aphid genotypes we collected exhibited better performance on alfalfa, labeled AL-PK-ID and AL-GN-OR.
+We consequently referred to these genotypes as “alfalfa” biotypes in all experiments.
+Similarly, two genotypes collected from pea, PA-GN-ID and PA-GN-OR and one collected from clover, CL-PK-OR.
+We consequently referenced these as “pea” biotypes in all experiments as well.
+Prior field surveys in Washington state suggest “pea” associated aphids are found feeding on introduced species of vetch (Vicia) and clover (Trifolium) in addition to cultivated dry peas (Clark et al., 2023).
+We maintained aphid colonies at the Manis Entomological Laboratory greenhouses at the University of Idaho in individual 60- by 60- by 60-cm mesh tents (BugDorm 2120F; BioQuip, Rancho Dominguez, CA).
+We reared these colonies at 20 ± 2°C, with a photoperiod of 18:6 (L:D) h, and 50% relative humidity.
+For at least 20 generations prior to use in experiments, these colonies were reared on potted fava bean plants (Vicia faba L.), which is a universal host for pea aphid (Peccoud et al., 2014).
+We confirmed colonies were genetically separate using 12 autosomal microsatellite loci [described in Eigenbrode et al. (2016)].

-Plant species used in the study were pea (Pisum sativum L.), red clover (Trifolilium pratense L.), common vetch (Vicia sativa L.), alfalfa (Medicago sativa L.), lentil (Lens culinaris Medik.), and faba bean (Vicia faba).
-All were grown from commercial seed in a greenhouse with conditions identical to those for maintaining insect colonies.
-As required for experiments, plants were infected with either Pea enation mosaic virus (PEMV) or Bean leaf roll virus (BLRV).
-Infectious colonies of pea aphid on V. faba infected with either virus were maintained for this purpose.
-The virus isolates were collected from commercial fields of alfalfa (BLRV) or pea (PEMV) near Moscow ID.
-Plants for bioassays were grown in 15-cm diameter pots filled with commercial soil mix (Sunshine Mix #1; SunGro Horticulture, Bellevue, WA, USA).
-Fifteen days after emergence they were inoculated by placing five aphids from an infectious colony of either virus in a clip cage (5 cm. diam) onto a leaf from the top node of the test plant.
-Following a 3-day inoculation access period, aphids were carefully removed from plants using a soft bristled paintbrush and the plants were maintained aphid-free until they were used in experiments.
-To control for the effects of aphid feeding on the test plants, noninfected controls were treated as above using aphids from a virus free colony (‘sham’ inoculation).
+Our experiments included the host-plant species of pea (Pisum sativum L.), red clover (Trifolilium pratense L.), common vetch (Vicia sativa L.), alfalfa (Medicago sativa L.), lentil (Lens culinaris Medik.), and faba bean (Vicia faba).
+We grew these host-plants for experiments in conditions identical to those for maintaining insect colonies.
+For experimental treatments comparing viruses effects to non-infected plants, we used infective aphids to inoculate plants with either Pea enation mosaic virus (PEMV) or Bean leaf roll virus (BLRV).
+We sourced infective colonies of pea aphid reared on V. faba infected, where both viruses are maintained under controlled conditions.
+We originally collected virus isolates from commercial fields of alfalfa (BLRV) or pea (PEMV) near Moscow ID.
+For bioassays we grew plants in 15-cm diameter pots filled with commercial soil mix (Sunshine Mix #1; SunGro Horticulture, Bellevue, WA, USA).
+Fifteen days after emergence we inoculated plants by placing five aphids, from an infectious colony of either BLRV or PEMV, in a clip cage (5 cm. diam) onto a leaf from the top node of the test plant.
+Following a 3-day inoculation access period, we removed aphids using a soft bristled paintbrush.
+We maintained these plants to be aphid-free until they were used in experiments.
+To control for the effects of aphid feeding on the test plants, we performed a ‘sham’ inoculation with non-infective aphids using the same timings and clip cages as virus treatments.

 Host settling bioassay